ryan-p-randall/our-conference-notes/_posts/2019-05-12-from-value-to-values.md

 ### Nora

 - talks about economic underpinnings of why they have to log in from off campus
-- library password is analogus to the log-in for premium cable / HBO content
+- library password is analogous to the log-in for premium cable / HBO content

 ### Lisa